Joining the Society

 Should you decide that you no longer wish to remain a member of the BSH, please send an email confirming that you would like to cancel your membership to firstname.lastname@example.org.

-If more than seven working days have passed but it is before 30 April, then we can offer you a 50% refund of your subscription.
+If your cancellation request is made before 30 April then we can offer you a 50% refund of your subscription.

-If more than seven working days have passed since your payment, and it is after 30 April, then we cannot offer you a refund.
+If your cancellation request is made after 30 April then we cannot offer you a refund.

 Refunds will usually be returned to the account from which your payment originally came.
 In some instances we may require further details to ensure the funds reach you successfully.